Life Conference 2024

 The presentation will include case studies to illustrate the financial implications of deforestation and actions that can be taken to address this important issue.

-Speakers: Emma Gollub and Helen Beddow, Global Canpoy and Sarah Clare and Andre Rachin, Hymans
+Speakers: Helen Beddow, Global Canpoy and Sarah Clare, Hymans

 Workshop G2 11:20 - 12:05 Are your days on the beach numbered?
 Read more